-Samsung multi-view is a feature that gives you an opportunity to watch several things that are broadcasting at once.
-It’s possible to split the TV screen and view content from different sources, such as Blu-ray, TV tuner, app, smartphone, game console and live streaming.
-The Multiview feature is usually used while viewing multiple things or mirroring your phone to prevent distractions.
+Samsung Multiviewer is a feature that lets you watch multiple things streaming simultaneously.
+You can split the TV screen and watch content from different sources, such as Blu-ray, TV tuner, app, smartphone, game console, and live streaming.
+The Multiview feature is usually used when viewing multiple things or mirroring your phone, so you don’t get distracted.

 How to start basic troubleshooting

-If you have tried the steps above and you still didn’t get sound, you should check all your physical connections between the TV and any hardware associated with it.
-It means that gaming consoles, satellite receivers, and cable TV boxes should be checked.
-You should also make sure that all the connectors are plugged into the right ports.
+If you’ve tried the steps above and still no sound appears, you should check all physical connections between the TV and related equipment.
+It will be helpful to make sure that all connectors are plugged into the correct ports.

 How to start advanced troubleshooting

-The first thing that should be done is definitely try the power cycle.
-To do that, you should switch off your Samsung TV and take it out from the wall.
-After that, you should wait for a while to let the lingering charge in the capacitors or memory fade.
-Then, you should put the TV back in and switch it on.
-This method is often used for many different kinds of hardware, as switching the TV off and back on again often fixes transient or brief problems that are otherwise hard to find out.
+The first thing to do is to preload the operating system.
+To do this, you must turn off the Samsung TV and unplug it.
+After that, you should wait until the charge in the capacitors or memory drops.
+Then reconnect the TV to the mains and turn it back on.
+This method is often used for different kinds of equipment because turning the TV off and on again often fixes transient or momentary problems that are otherwise hard to detect.

-The last method is to try to start the built-in sound diagnostic test in Samsung TV’s support menu.
-It depends on the model of your Samsung TV where this test may be located in different places within the menu structure.
-So, you should click on “Menu” on the remote, after that, you should tap on the “Support” menu.
-Then, you should click on the “Self Diagnosis” option and then tap on “Sound Test”.
-You’ll hear a melody out of the built-in speakers played by TV.
-If there’s a sound, then the audio problem isn’t in the TV’s components.
-If there’s no sound, it means that most likely a problem is with the sound circuitry in the TV, or the built-in speakers are damaged.
+The final method is to try running the built-in sound diagnostic test in your Samsung TV’s support menu.
+Depending on your Samsung TV model, this test may be different in the menu structure.
+So, you need to press the “Menu” button on the remote control and then tap the “Support” menu.
+Then you need to tap “Self-Diagnosis” and “Sound Test.”
+You will hear a tune from the built-in speakers played by the TV.
+If there is sound, then the sound problem is not with the TV components.
+If there is no sound, the problem is probably in the TV’s sound circuitry or damaged built-in speakers.